AndreevNikita/NetBinSerializer/README.md

 * NetBinSerializer can't normal serialize/deserialize types, which use system pointers/descriptors and other resources
 * you should know, which fields are in serialized class/structure

+## Classes
-NetBinSerialization library has two serialization classes **SerializeStream** - low level serialization object to serialize base types **Serializer** - high level serialization static class with serialization methods caching, picking and building for difficult types
+NetBinSerialization library has two serialization classes
+**SerializeStream** - low level serialization object to serialize base types
+**Serializer** - high level serialization static class with serialization methods caching, picking and building for difficult types

 Interfaces:
 **ISerializable** - interface with writeToStream and readToStream methods.
 If a class or structure implements this interface, serialization and deserialization will be complete by these methods call (deserialization works without constructor call!).
 **ISerializationMethodsBuilder** - interface for high level serialize/deserialize custom methods builder class (implement getSerializationMethods for type serialization methods build)

 **ISerializationMethods** - object, that provides methods `serialize(SerializeStream stream, object obj)` and `object deserialize(SerializeStream stream)`.
 Serializer class contains cached Dictionary of <Type, ISerializationMethods>.